llvm/llvm-project/llvm/docs/LangRef.rst

 so arithmetic feeding into a maxnum can produce inconsistent results.
 Such as `fmax(sNaN+0.0, 1.0)` can produce qNaN or 1.0 depending on whether `+0.0`
 is optimized out.

-If either operand is a NaN, returns the other non-NaN operand.
-Returns NaN only if both operands are NaN or either operand is sNaN.
-If the operands compare equal, returns either one of the operands.

 .. _i_minimum: